pangeo-data/climpred/joss/paper.md

 <!-- 59 words -->
 # Use in Academic Literature
-`climpred` has been used to drive analysis in three academic papers, to the author’s knowledge. @Brady:2020 used the hindcast module to highlight multi-year predictability of ocean acidification in the California Current; @Spring:2020 used the perfect-model module to highlight predictability horizons in the global carbon cycle; and
+`climpred` has been used to drive analysis in three academic papers so far. @Brady:2020 used the `HindcastEnsemble` class to highlight multi-year predictability of ocean acidification in the California Current; @Spring:2020 used the `PerfectModelEnsemble` class to highlight predictability horizons in the global carbon cycle; and
-@Krumhardt:2020 used the hindcast module illuminate multi-year predictability in marine Net Primary Productivity.
+@Krumhardt:2020 used the `HindcastEnsemble` class to illuminate multi-year predictability in marine Net Primary Productivity.

 # Acknolwedgements
 We thank Andrew Huang for early stage refactoring and continued feedback on